May 2022

 23rd

 Last night was hot and muggy, I lay crippled with exhaustion, needing to raise my head and make a pillow but too tired to crunch up my clothes to raise my head.
-Messages started at 5am, soon as I opened my eyes, this morning I am very anxious.
+This morning I am very anxious.
 Packing away my tent, I noticed my hat was missing; I know I was wearing it when I put up my tent, but now I find it has completely disappeared this morning.
 I am suspecting the hat fell off my head as I was entering the tent, then it was taken during the night.
-Enablers stole items of clothing from me in London when I was displaced on the streets; they also swapped clothing I purchased for identical clothing that had been worn, to exclude me of that "new" feeling.

 I found a café where I purchased a substantial vegetarian breakfast for only £5, the owner talked about how him and his partner had invested everything they had into the business.
 A step into the unknown that had been successful for four years since opening, despite financial anxieties about an uncertain future.